Speed limits in Germany: Other roads

 Rural roads, except for motorways or other designated fast roads, have a speed limit of 100 km/h, which is routinely reduced to 70 km/h or 80 km/h where the road approaches a junction with a significant side-road.
 Tree-lined scenic routes, such as the German Avenue Road, often have 70 km/h limits.
 Lorries, some buses, and cars towing trailers have lower speed limits as well.

 In 2015, the German Safety Council recommended that the general limit is set at 80 km/h for rural roads narrower than 6 m.
 The proposed speed would reduce the differential with trucks 3.5 tonne lorries, which generally travel at 60 km/h.
 In 2013, rural roads spanned approximately 200,000 km, with at least 1,934 deaths on them.

 City limits

 There is a general speed limit within built up areas, which are marked by distinctive rectangular yellow signs showing the name of the village, town or city, of 50 km/h but residential areas usually have a lower posted speed limit of 30 km/h.
+A pattern is starting to arise in cities, lowering their speed limit to 40 km/h in an effort to reduce (noise) pollution.
 On arterial roads, the speed limit may be raised to 60 or 70 km/h; this higher speed limit will be posted in the usual way.
 Motorways crossing cities count as normal autobahns and can be used for travel within larger cities in many cases.

-Minimum speeds are very rarely marked in Germany.